-Carbon Credits (Carbon Farming Initiative) Act 2011 (CFI Act) requires the Clean Energy Regulator to publish and maintain details of projects registered under the Emissions Reduction Fund.
-(See section 167 of the CFI Act).
+Carbon Credits (Carbon Farming Initiative) Act 2011 (CFI Act) requires the Clean Energy Regulator to publish and maintain details of projects registered under the ACCU Scheme, formerly known as the Emissions Reduction Fund (See section 167 of the CFI Act).
 For a project to be registered it must meet all eligibility criteria (Section 27 of the CFI Act) and involve activities that achieve emissions reductions consistent with an approved method.

-Where a project has been awarded a contract to sell credits to the Emissions Reduction Fund, additional information will also be included on the Register and contract information.
+Where a project has been awarded a contract to sell credits to the ACCU Scheme, additional information will also be included on the Register and contract information.

-The CFI Act includes comprehensive information about what will be included on the Emissions Reduction Fund register.
+The CFI Act includes comprehensive information about what will be included on the Register for the ACCU Scheme.

-The Emissions Reduction Fund project map is an interactive map of Australia which provides an 'at a glance' view of the volume, location and type of projects happening across the country.
+The ACCU Scheme project map is an interactive map of Australia which provides an 'at a glance' view of the volume, location and type of projects happening across the country.

 The map has a range of filter options to customise how the data is displayed, including by method, state or territory, contracted or non-contracted projects, and by postcode.

-The following information is provided as a quick guide to updates to the register, and is reviewed each time these updates take place.
-More detailed information about registered projects, Australian carbon credits units issued and relinquished can be found by accessing the downloadable data tables.
+The following information is provided as a quick guide to updates to the Register and is reviewed each time these updates take place.
+More detailed information about registered projects, as well as Australian carbon credits units issued and relinquished can be found by accessing the downloadable data tables.

 *For a more detailed breakdown of this week’s updates, please see